soha-moosa/node-auth-kit/README.md

 # node-auth-kit

-A starter boiler plate for node application with authentication, which includes Google, Facebook and Local - email/password authentication strategies using passport.js &amp; JWT.
+A starter boilerplate for node applications with **ES6** support and authentication, which includes Google, Facebook and Local - email/password authentication strategies using passport.js &amp; JWT.

 ## Getting Started